. In the future you will receive a little piece of software to bring up Relativity Calculator directly from within this web pageRelativity Calculator

 Olaf Roëmer and the speed of light

 Almost from ancient times, light has been acknowledged as the transmitter of information to human eyes.
 Without light hardly anything is known about the "external world".
-Aristotle ( 384-322 BC ) conceived of light as ubiquitous and instantaneous whereas Empedocles of Acragas ( 492-432 BC ), Sicilian philosopher-physician-poet and Socrates contemporary, philosophized that the time of transit of light thru an intervening space and bringing information to an observer's eye is finite.
+Aristotle ( 384 - 322 BC ) conceived of light as ubiquitous and instantaneous whereas Empedocles of Acragas ( 492 - 432 BC ), Sicilian philosopher-physician-poet and Socrates contemporary, philosophized that the time of transit of light thru an intervening space while bringing information to an observer's eye is finite.

 Olaf Roëmer